bytecodealliance/ComponentizeJS/README.md

 * `'random'`: Support for cryptographic random, depends on `wasi:random`. **When disabled, random numbers will still be generated but will not be random and instead fully deterministic.**
 * `'clocks'`: Support for clocks and duration polls, depends on `wasi:clocks` and `wasi:io`. **When disabled, using any timer functions like setTimeout or setInterval will panic.**
 * `'http'`: Support for outbound HTTP via the `fetch` global in JS.
+* `'fetch-event'`: Support for `fetch` based incoming request handling (i.e. `addEventListener('fetch', ...)`)

-Setting `disableFeatures: ['random', 'stdio', 'clocks', 'http']` will disable all features creating a minimal "pure component", that does not depend on any WASI APIs at all and just the target world.
+Setting `disableFeatures: ['random', 'stdio', 'clocks', 'http', 'fetch-event']` will disable all features creating a minimal "pure component", that does not depend on any WASI APIs at all and just the target world.

 Note that pure components **will not report errors and will instead trap**, so that this should only be enabled after very careful testing.

 Note that features explicitly imported by the target world cannot be disabled - if you target a component to a world that imports `wasi:clocks`, then `disableFeatures: ['clocks']` will not be supported.

+Note that depending on your component implementation, some features may be automatically disabled.
+For example, if using `wasi:http/incoming-handler` manually, the `fetch-event` cannot be used.

 ## Using StarlingMonkey's `fetch-event`

 The StarlingMonkey engine provides the ability to use `fetchEvent` to handle calls to `wasi:http/incoming-handler@0.2.0#handle`.

 When targeting worlds that export `wasi:http/incoming-handler@0.2.0` the fetch event will automatically be attached.
 Alternatively, to override the fetch event with a custom handler, export an explicit `incomingHandler` or `'wasi:http/incoming-handler@0.2.0'` object.
 Using the `fetchEvent` requires enabling the `http` feature.

+> [!WARNING]
+> If using `fetch-event`, ensure that you *do not* manually import (i.e. exporting `incomingHandler` from your ES module).
+>
+> Modules that export `incomingHandler` and have the `http` feature enabled are assumed to be using `wasi:http` manually.

 ## API